byuccl/f4pga-classroom/Setup_And_Tutorials/Step3_Testing_Your_Own_Designs.md

 include ${HOME}/symbiflow-examples/common/common.mk
 ```

+Note that there is a variable called TOP which defines the name of your top-level module in your design.
+Change that line to match your design.

+Also note that there is a variable called XDC which defines the name of your .xdc file - change that as well if needed to match your file name.
-## Running Symbiflow On A Specific Lab
+## Running Symbiflow On Your Lab Files

+## Activate Your Environment
-In the lab project directory, execute the following commands:
+Execute the following commands:

 ```
 export SYMBIFLOW_EXAMPLES_ROOT=$HOME